neuroglyph/salesTaxRateEngine/README.md

              }
          }

 2. county: The link in provided email for NC sales tax data unfortunately did not work for me.
-I found an alternative source on the NC Dept of Revenue web site
+I found an alternative source on the NC Dept of Revenue web site:
            https://www.ncdor.gov/taxes-forms/sales-and-use-tax/sales-and-use-tax-rates-other-information/sales-and-use-tax-rates-effective-october-1-2020
            This data is  categorized by "county", so the application is designed around this.
 Submission of any value other than one of the counties for NC specified on the page will also result in a 404 "not found" error with message to user wrapped in json:

            {
             "Error": {